Baby Carriers & Slings

 3.1 Consumers generally have a right of withdrawal.

-3.2 More detailed information on the right of withdrawal can be found in the Seller's withdrawal policy.
+3.2 Detailed information on the right of withdrawal is provided in the Seller’s withdrawal policy.

-3.3 The right of withdrawal does not apply to consumers who, at the time of the conclusion of the contract, are not nationals of a member state of the European Union and whose sole residence and delivery address at the time of conclusion of the contract is outside the European Union.
+3.3 The right of withdrawal does not apply to consumers who, at the time of concluding the contract, are not members of a Member State of the European Union and whose sole residence and delivery address at the time of contract conclusion are outside the European Union.

-4.1 Unless otherwise stated in the product description of the Seller, the prices indicated are total prices that include the statutory value-added tax.
-Any additional delivery and shipping costs are specified separately in the respective product description.
+4.1 Unless otherwise stated in the Seller’s product description, the prices indicated are total prices that include statutory VAT.
+Any additional delivery and shipping costs will be indicated separately in the respective product description.

-4.2 In the case of deliveries to countries outside the European Union, additional costs may be incurred in individual cases, which are not the responsibility of the Seller and must be borne by the Customer.
-These include, for example, costs for the transfer of funds by credit institutions (e.g., transfer fees, exchange rate fees) or import duties or taxes (e.g., customs duties).
-Such costs may also be incurred in connection with money transfers if the delivery does not take place to a country outside the European Union but the Customer makes the payment from a country outside the European Union.
+4.2 For deliveries to countries outside the European Union, additional costs may be incurred in individual cases for which the Seller is not responsible and which must be borne by the Customer.
+These include, for example, costs for money transfers by credit institutions (e.g. transfer fees, exchange rate fees) or import duties or taxes (e.g. customs duties).
+Such costs may also be incurred in relation to money transfers if the delivery is not made to a country outside the European Union but the Customer makes the payment from a country outside the European Union.

-4.3 The payment options will be communicated to the Customer in the Seller’s online shop.
+4.3 The payment options available to the Customer are specified in the Seller’s online shop.

-4.4 If advance payment by bank transfer has been agreed upon, payment is due immediately after the contract is concluded, unless the parties have agreed on a later due date.
+4.4 If advance payment by bank transfer has been agreed upon, payment is due immediately upon conclusion of the contract, unless the parties have agreed on a later due date.

 5) Delivery and Shipping Conditions

-5.1 The delivery of goods is made via shipping to the delivery address provided by the customer, unless otherwise agreed.
-The delivery address specified in the seller’s order processing is decisive for the transaction.
+5.1 The delivery of goods is made by shipping to the delivery address provided by the Customer, unless otherwise agreed.
+The delivery address specified in the Seller’s order processing is decisive for the transaction.

-5.2 If the delivery of the goods fails for reasons attributable to the customer, the customer shall bear the reasonable costs incurred by the seller.
-This does not apply to shipping costs if the customer effectively exercises their right of withdrawal.
-For return costs in the event of a valid withdrawal, the provisions outlined in the seller’s cancellation policy apply.
+5.2 If delivery of the goods fails for reasons attributable to the Customer, the Customer must bear the reasonable costs incurred by the Seller as a result.
+This does not apply with regard to shipping costs if the Customer effectively exercises their right of withdrawal.
+With respect to return shipping costs, the Seller’s withdrawal policy shall apply.

 5.3 Self-collection is not possible for logistical reasons.